stanfordhaskell/cs43/notes.markdown

 elsewhere in much greater depth) and focus on further theoretical exposition and examples.

+Lecture code can be found in a repo [here](https://github.com/ischeinfeld/cs43-lectures) which you can clone and run yourself.
+It should be updated every night after lecture.

 ## Background and Basics

 1. [Getting Set Up](notes/Getting_Set_Up.html): One way to set up a Haskell environment with stack, as well